revoltchat/rfcs/rfcs/rfc-0004-role-and-everyone-mentions.md

 - This solutions works the best as it's simple and we already have frontend components for mentions, and back-end infrastructure delivering notifications dynamically.
 It only requires additional parsing of content and easy to add permissions to happen.
 - Adding multiple mentions by selecting affected roles or users using a table of some kind, this approach could work however there would need to be large changes done to the messaging API to facilitate such a solution.
 - A bot that sends a couple messages mentioning all of the affected usernames, I did not consider this to be a good solution as it practically DDoSes our servers and if used frequently could fill up chats with useless messages.
+- Ping groups, there was a suggestion to create 'ping groups' that users could be automatically or manually grouped into for pinging.
+This solution would be more expensive time wise to implement and would not re-use the existing roles data.

 # Prior art